Picking the Best Suppressor for Your Hunting Rifle

 A suppressor will help tame the muzzle blast of your hunting rifle, and flat-out help you shoot better.
 Photo by Kevin Jarnagin

-Despite buying my first suppressor about 15 years ago, I didn’t use them for most of my big game hunting.The two biggest reasons were weight and the need to get my barrels threaded.
+Despite buying my first suppressor about 15 years ago, I didn’t use them for most of my big game hunting.
+The two biggest reasons were the additional weight and that most of my rifle barrels weren’t threaded.
+The expense is also a drawback (more on this in a minute).

 Weight is a primary consideration.
-My first can was 9 inches long and weighed about two pounds.
+My first can measured 9 inches long and weighed about two pounds.
 That was fine for a predator rifle, but I wasn’t willing to pack that around the mountains.
 Weight is a big concern for many hunters when considering a suppressor.
 If it makes the rifle too heavy or unwieldy, it’s just not worth the trouble.
 Fortunately, there are now many options for lightweight suppressors that any hunter will find appealing.

 Until recently, a threaded barrel was less common on hunting rifles.
 Many hunters still use rifles that don’t have threaded barrels and sometimes you might just not want to thread your favorite old rifle.
 On new rifles, however, a threaded muzzle is becoming the standard — and muzzle-threading services are more available.
 In fact, suppressors have become so influential in the market that many rifles are being offered with shorter barrels specifically to accommodate suppressors.

-The Best Suppressor for Hunting: Making our Picks
+The Best Suppressor for Hunting: Making Our Picks

 Unlike some of our other in-depth tests, you may notice that there won’t be any hard data measurement presented here.
 Contrary to what you might see on YouTube, testing suppressors properly and objectively for metrics like sound, flash, and recoil reduction require more than an accelerometer and decibel meter.
 More importantly, those characteristics are somewhat variable and dependent on factors like barrel length and ammunition type.